Stack-Five/discord-bot-boilerplate/README.md

 ![Guild ID](./docs/images/guild-id.jpg)

 ## The Client
-When you slash commands and event listeners, you'll notice that a `client` is imported into your file.
-You can use this to handle everything from responding to the user's input, sending a user a private direct message, and much more.
+When you create slash commands and event listeners with the CLI, you'll notice that a `client` is imported into your file.
+You can use this to handle everything from fetching guild details, fetching a list of users and channels, responding to the user's input, sending a user a private direct message, and much more.
 For common usecases, see the [common patterns](#common-patterns) section.

 ## CLI Commands
 #### Set up your bot